filipszmid/Machine-Learning/README.md

-A repository with solutions to the assignments on Andrew Ng's machine learning Course on Coursera.
+A repository with solutions to the programming assigments in subjects:
-The credis for utils.py goes to @dibgerge[https://github.com/suraggupta]
+Regression, Neural Networks, SVM, Unsupervised, Learning, PCA, Anomaly, Detection, Recommender System, Photo OCR.